JennaSys/replit_rtp_standalone/README.md

 ### A basic React/Material-UI example from chapter 18 of the [React to Python](https://pyreact.com) book.

-Click the button below to clone and run it on Replit (A free [Replit](https://replit.com/) account is required):
+~~Click the button below to clone and run it on Replit (A free [Replit](https://replit.com/) account is required):~~ The automated git clone and build configuration doesn't work well anymore.
+Replit has become hopelessly slow and unstable at this point and it's not worth trying to fix it anymore.

 [![Run on Repl.it](https://repl.it/badge/github/JennaSys/replit_rtp_standalone)](https://repl.it/github/JennaSys/replit_rtp_standalone)